snogaraleal/droidcast/README.md

 streaming.
 Although the Android media player does support OGG Vorbis, it doesn't provide live meta data from Vorbis comments.
-Droidcast uses the *pure Java OGG Vorbis decoder* **[JOrbis](http://www.jcraft.com/jorbis/)** to play OGG streams, providing live stream meta data extracted from Vorbis comments at the same time.
+Droidcast uses the *pure Java OGG Vorbis decoder* **[JOrbis](http://www.jcraft.com/jorbis/)** to play OGG streams, allowing you to listen to meta-data changes.

 ## Requirements